CePeU/MarkdownToFoundry/README.md

 You can add new profiles or remove profiles here.
 To remove a profile just use the X on the profile tag.
 A default profile and a Foundry export profile which will export a callout with the "secret" metadata as a
-secret into Foundry VTT are inlcuded.
+secret into Foundry VTT are included.

 ### Clone Profile
 - **Description**: Create a new profile by cloning the settings of the current profile.